juanborgesv/100-Days-Of-Android-Development/log.md

 **Thoughts:** It is really important to know how to handle persistant data from your apps, because all this time every app that I have done uses data that lasts as long as the activity does, I picked an old project, the BasketBall App that I did a while ago and when the device is rotated the data it is lost.
 So little things like this can affect your app a lot and it is an essential to be prepared to handle this challenges.

 ## Day 52: September 6, 2018
 **Today's Progress:** The News App project is almost done, the app is fetching the data correctly and it updates the ListView as expected, I struggled because there was an Error trying to do the connection because I was casting Http to HttpsUrlConnection, it did not happen in the class project (Quake Report App) because it was Https to Https.

 **Thoughts:** Happy to encounter some errors that I will maybe face in the future.
 I did not debug the program as it should be (Debug Run), I did it by printing logs, in the future I will learn to do it accordingly using the Debug Run.

+## Day 53: September 7, 2018
+**Today's Progress:** The News App is finished!
+It is similar to the Book Listing App, it has the same features, the difference is that it handles different information from a different API in order to display Stories.

+**Thoughts:** Happy to finish another course, a lot of things covered and a lot have to be polished as well.
+I hope I can practice a lot all I have learned in this course in a new project soon.